hddevteam/speechify/README.md

 ### 1.0.2

-Add new configuration options for voice attributes, no need to support auto language detection.
+Add new configuration options for voice attributes.

+### 1.0.3

+Add icon for the extension.